Google Analytics tags

 Then and only then consider the following;

-OBD-II 993 owners have tried all of the below very creative ways to resolve the return of the check engine light all of them either don't address the emission issue, are illegal or are unnecessary and prohibitively expensive:
+OBD-II 993 owners have tried all of the below very creative ways to resolve the return of the check engine light all of them either don't address the emission issue, are illegal, unnecessary, or prohibitively expensive:

 • Add electronics so engine management thinks the clog does not exist, something that is not legal as well as being a disclosure issue when you sell your car, also a DIY item or;